telerik/winforms-docs/dropdown-listcontrol-and-checkeddropdownlist/dropdownlist/item-sizing.md

 ## AutoSizeItems

-RadDropDownList.__AutoSizeItems__ property indicates whether items will be sized according to their content.
+The RadDropDownList.__AutoSizeItems__ property indicates whether items will be sized according to their content.

->caption Fig.2 AutoSizeItems
+>caption Figure 2: AutoSizeItems

 ![dropdown-and-listcontrol-dropdownlist-item-sizing 002](images/dropdown-and-listcontrol-dropdownlist-item-sizing002.png)